omrmohamed1234q-a11y/-/replit.md

 # Overview

-"اطبعلي" is a modern Arabic-localized printing and e-commerce platform built with React, TypeScript, and Supabase.
-The application combines printing services, smart scanning with OCR, PDF manipulation tools, and an integrated marketplace for educational materials.
+"اطبعلي" is a modern Arabic-localized printing and e-commerce platform with both web and mobile applications.
+The platform combines printing services, smart scanning with OCR, PDF manipulation tools, and an integrated marketplace for educational materials.
 Designed for students, teachers, and professionals in Arabic-speaking markets, it features a gamification system with bounty points and rewards to encourage user engagement.

+## Platform Components
+- **Web Application**: React/TypeScript/Vite-based responsive web app
+- **Mobile Application**: React Native (Expo) mobile app with native functionality
+- **Backend Services**: Express.js API with Supabase integration

 # User Preferences